New Pokemon Snap: Explore The Pokemon World

 Banned Moves

-The Little Cup has banned the moves Dragon Rage and Sonic Boom, as they each do a set amount of damage that is detrimental to the format.
+The Little Cup has banned the moves Dragon Rage and Sonic Boom, as they each do a set amount of damage detrimental to the format.
 Essentially, each format has banned moves that are detrimental to the meta for that format.

 Endless Battle